Brave New World (Styx album)

-Brave New World is the thirteenth studio album by Styx, released in 1999.
-It is the band’s first studio album to feature drummer Todd Sucherman, replacing John Panozzo, who died in 1996 and the last album to feature keyboardist/vocalist Dennis DeYoung.
-This is the last album that bassist Chuck Panozzo is credited as a full-time member; he would continue with the band as a part-time member.
+Brave New World is the thirteenth studio album by the American rock band Styx, released in 1999.
+It is the band's first studio album to feature drummer Todd Sucherman, replacing John Panozzo, who died in 1996, and the last album to feature keyboardist/vocalist Dennis DeYoung.
 The album peaked at #175 on the Billboard 200 and reached the top 10 on the Top Internet Albums chart.
 However, its position on the Billboard charts was the lowest from a Styx album of new material since 1973's The Serpent Is Rising.

 Jerry Goodman, who is featured on violin as a special guest, used to play with bands like The Flock and Mahavishnu Orchestra.
 The album has a strong science fiction theme, as indicated by the album's title and song references to the well-known eponymous book.